 If your organization has already implemented a hybrid working environment, the question is how secure is your network?
 Do those working from home have the same level of security as those using on-prem infrastructure?

 Ensuring hybrid work is as secure as possible is a key objective for Windows 365.
-And by storing data on the cloud and making use of Zero Trust principles, the Cloud PC will give clients very strong security.
+And by storing data on the cloud and making use of Zero Trust principles, the Cloud PC offers clients very strong security.

 Features such as strict authentication of all users and use of just-in-time and just-enough-access, among others are going to provide you with the kind of cyber security necessary for the complexities of the modern environment and the hybrid workplace.